tskit-dev/msprime/docs/development.rst

 While 100% test coverage is not feasible for C code, we aim to cover all code that can be reached.
-(Some classes of error such as malloc failures and IO errors are difficult to simulate in C.) Code coverate statistics are automatically tracked using `CodeCov <https://codecov.io/gh/jeromekelleher/msprime/>`_.
+(Some classes of error such as malloc failures and IO errors are difficult to simulate in C.) Code coverage statistics are automatically tracked using `CodeCov <https://codecov.io/gh/jeromekelleher/msprime/>`_.

 ++++++++++++++++++